Skip to main content

 Nullable types

-Nullable types are denoted with ?:
+Nullable types are denoted by ?:

 var maybeInt: int? = null;